-The network of over 275 family farms we work with is the foundation of our supply chain.
-For our pasture-raised eggs, the farms in our network are located along what we call the "Pasture Belt," a region of the United States with a more temperate climate, enabling over 3.4 million hens to live a life with access to the outdoors.
+The network of over 300 family farms we work with is the foundation of our supply chain.
+For our pasture-raised eggs, the farms in our network are located along what we call the "Pasture Belt," a region of the United States with a more temperate climate, enabling millions of hens to live a life with access to the outdoors.
 Each hen receives at least 108 square feet of pasture on which they have the freedom to roam and forage during the daytime for natural food sources.
+Our animal welfare practices for the hens that lay our eggs are consistently and independently audited by Certified Humane and certain retailers, and our organic egg farms are audited by Oregon Tilth and Bioagricert according to USDA National Organic Program (NOP) standards.

-We work with a network of dairy farmers that source from U.S. family farms, follow the Five Freedoms of animal welfare, and have committed to the FARM Animal Care Program.
-The cows are allowed to express their natural behaviors, socialize with their herd, and have plenty of room in the barns to eat, drink, and lie down in a clean, dry space whenever they desire.
-Notably:
+With respect to the cream for our butter products, we work with a network of dairy farmers that source from U.S. family farms, follow the Five Freedoms of animal welfare and have committed to the FARM Animal Care Program.
+The cows are allowed to express their natural behaviors, socialize with their herd and have plenty of room in the barns to eat, drink and lie down in a clean, dry space whenever they desire.